 Mr. Poston is a graduate of Saint Leo University.
 He has served in many areas of management including retail store management and government contracting.
 His environmental, safety and health experience began in 2011 for South Bay Sand Blasting and Tank Cleaning.
 As the EHS Manager, Mr. Poston was responsible for the safety of all personnel on contracted job sites.
 He performed all training and certifications of personnel to NAVSEA standards, daily inspection of job sites and liaison to Government representatives.
 Mr. Poston was instrumental in the development and implementation of a corporate environmental protocol and Job Safety Analysis documentation.
 He has over ten years experience in providing underground and infrastructure support and he has worked with customers including North Florida Shipyard, BAE Systems, SERMC and NAVSEA and has assisted in preservation efforts onboard the USS Roosevelt, USS Philippine Sea and the USS The Sullivans.

-John Raffaelly is responsible for working collaboratively with all customers, vendors and Navy representatives at all area shipyards.
+Phil is responsible for working collaboratively with all customers, vendors and Navy representatives at Marinette Shipyard in Marinette, WI.
 His duties include applying knowledge of specifications, baseline scope and Navy standards to define and quantify work scope, working with vendors and purchasing for best pricing and delivery of materials and subcontractors in the field, accomplishing vessel inspections and assisting in the preparation of estimates and mitigating risk exposure in regards to Advanced Marine Preservation safety policy.
-Additionally, Mr. Raffaelly assists in the recruitment and development of employee retention and the implementation of company policies, procedures and programs.
+Additionally, Phil assists in the recruitment and development of employee retention and the implementation of company policies, procedures and programs.

-He is a graduate of Huot Technical Center where he studied automotive and diesel mechanics.
-In 2013 he became a Project Manager for Advanced Marine Preservation He has accomplished preservation and blasting availabilities on the USS Nitze, USS Iwo Jima, USS Truman, USS Bataan, USS Bulkeley, USS Kearsarge, USS George W. Bush, USS Dwight D. Eisenhower and the USS Carter Hall.
+Phil became a Project Manager for Advanced Marine Preservation in 2016.
+He has accomplished preservation and blasting availabilities on several Navy class ships.
 These availabilities have included work on catwalks, elevators tanks, bilges, recesses, intakes, uptakes, plenums, voids, underwater hull and freeboard.
-He is a certified C7 blaster and is certified in JLG operation, forklift operation, fall protection, CPR / First Aid, OSHA-10 and OSHA-30, C3 and C5 Competent Person
+Currently, Phil is managing the blast and paint production for the LCS program in Marinette under Fincantieri (FMM).
+He is a certified C7 blaster and is certified in forklift operation, fall protection, CPR / First Aid, OSHA-10 and OSHA-30, C3 and C5 Competent Person